 Just Dread-full’s note: The “Fiction’s Fearless Females” series is a tradition that was started last year between multiple blog.
 This year, participating blogs include Graphic Novelty2(Nancy and Kathleen), My Side of the Laundry Room (Rob), The Imperial Talker (Jeff), My Comic Relief (Michael) and me!
 Because life has been busy, I haven’t posted any other installments of this series, but I likely will in the days to come.
 In doing so, I plan to broaden my generally genre-specific blog to allow space for some new voices and perspectives.
 As such, stay tuned!
 (P.S.: Pardon the inconsistent italics; WordPress is being counter-intuitive).

 As the Head of Teen Services at my library, I attend a networking group with other librarians who work with teens in the Chicagoland suburb area.
-For several years the YASF (Young Adult Services Forum) group has had a yearly Tournament of Books for YA novels, and this is my fourth year participating by writing reviews for their blog So like YA know…
+For several years the YASF (Young Adult Services Forum) group has had a yearly Tournament of Books for YA novels from the previous year, and this is my fourth year participating by writing reviews for their blog So like YA know…

 This year I was assigned graphic novels Bloom by Kevin Panetta and Savanna Ganucheau and Laura Dean KeepsBreaking Up WIth Me by Mariko Tamaki and Rosemary Valero-O’Connell.
 Both books have gained impressive followings, rave reviews, and book awards due to their positive and true-to-life representation of LGBTQ+ life.
-You can see in the graphic what book I choose to move on in the tournament, but click here and find out WHY!
+Click here to find out which book I chose and WHY!

 In celebration of Women’s History Month and beyond, both of us here at Graphic Novelty² have joined forces with some other amazing bloggers to celebrate women under the auspicious blogging series title of: Fiction’s Fearless Females!
 This is the seventh of our planned eight piece series, and Kiri of Star Wars Anonymous features Rey of Star Wars!
 In Kiri’s Star Wars blog she shares heartfelt reasons why Rey is fearless and connects the theme to love and her own life.
 Make sure you check out out her site and her thoughts on a galaxy far, far away…